 One of the challenges of the Manhattan project was that in theory it was possible to develop a bomb but the right method was not known.
 So, they decided to support and fund three procedures to enrich uranium and one method to enrich plutonium hoping that one of the methods would work.

 Another unique aspect of the Manhattan project was the unconventional practice of conducting research, development and production phases simultaneously rather that doing it step by step because time was in short supply.
 The complexity of the project was simplified by the compartmentalization according to tasks, objectives and teams.
 Decision making powers were decentralized with clear cut command channels to the top.
-Project management tools such as Complex Network Diagram, PERT Diagrams, the Critical Path Method and the Gantt chart were used on a large scale and their viability were tested.
 Thanks to the Manhattan project these project management tools have today become mainstream.

 The Manhattan project can also be considered a program because it consisted of several large and small-scale projects.
 Program management is the coordinated management of a number of diverse projects to achieves a particular outcome.